kylemclaren/qdrant-on-fly/README.md

 http://<fly-app-name>.internal:6333
 ```

+### Public IP

+If you need your app to be publicly accessible outside of the Fly Private network or your Tailnet, you can sinply add a public IP to the Fly app and start using the Fly Proxy to connect as normal (ie. `https://<fly-app-name>.fly.dev`)

 ### Connecting to Qdrant from Your Local Machine

 1. Forward the server port to your local system with [`fly proxy`](https://fly.io/docs/flyctl/proxy/):